Image Credit: stux

-Many local councils will not collect shredded paper in their household recycling collections at all.
-Some ask that you put it in a paper bag or envelope before placing it in your recycling bin.
+Many local councils will collect shredded paper in your regular household recycling collections.
+Your local councils may ask that you put it in a paper bag or paper envelope before placing it in your recycling bin.
 You should always check your local council's policy before putting shredded paper into your recycling bin.

 I suspect that there is a third reason - your council does not want to make a mess in your street and create more work for their street cleaning team if the paper blows around either.

 Firstly, try to avoid shredding paper documents unless they really do have personal information on them.
 So yes, shred a credit card bill, but take out the flyers and advertisments that are included and put them in your regular recycling collection.

 Rather than shredding a whole document, maybe you could just remove your address and shred that part, and put the rest into your recycling bin.

 There are a few things that you can do with shredded paper if you do not want to or cannot put it into your recycling bin.

 Here are 10 Ways To Save Paper so that you can avoid having more even paper to deal with.